OliverRock/join-the-siege/README.md

 # Solution for document classification

 **Qualifier:** I do not consider this anywhere near production ready.
 I tried to keep to close to 3 hours, altho it ended up more like 4 hours.
 I cut a lot of corners and could list hundreds of ways to improve it.
-These include: general code quality, testing the API, testing the models, CICD, clear seperation between model training and model inference, data versioning, logging, monitoring, etc
+These include: general code quality, testing the API, testing the models, CICD, clear separation between model training and model inference, data versioning, logging, monitoring, etc

 - **Functionality**: Does the classifier work as expected?